Transport in India: Automobiles

-Maruti, Hyundai and Tata Motors are the most popular brands in the order of their market share.
-The Ambassador once had a monopoly, but is now an icon of pre-liberalisation India, and is still used by taxi companies.
+Maruti, Hyundai, Mahindra and Tata Motors are the most popular brands in the order of their market share.
+The Ambassador once had a monopoly, but is now an icon of pre-liberalisation India.
 The Maruti 800 launched in 1984, created the first revolution in the Indian auto sector because of its low price and high quality.
 It had the highest market share until 2004, when it was overtaken by other low-cost models from Maruti such as the Alto and the Wagon R, the Indica from Tata Motors and the Santro from Hyundai.
-Over the 20 years since its introduction, about 2.4 million Maruti 800s have been sold.
+Over the 20 years since its introduction, about 2.4 million Maruti 800s were sold.
 However, with the launch of the Tata Nano, the least expensive production car in the world, the Maruti 800 lost its popularity.
 India is also known for a variety of indigenous vehicles made in villages out of simple motors and vehicle spare parts.
-A few of these innovations are the Jugaad, Maruta, Chhakda, Peter Rehra and the Fame.
+A few of these innovations are the jugaad, maruta, chhakda, and the peter rehra.

 In the city of Bangalore, Radio One and the Bangalore Traffic Police, launched a carpooling drive which has involved celebrities such as Robin Uthappa, and Rahul Dravid encouraging the public to carpool.
 The initiative got a good response, and by the end of May 2009, 10,000 people are said to have carpooled in the city.
 There have been efforts to improve the energy efficiency of transport systems in Indian cities, including by introducing performance standards for private automobiles or by banning particularly polluting older cars.
 The city of Kolkata, for example, passed a law in 2009/10 phasing out vehicles over 15 years old with the purpose of reducing air pollution.
 However, the effects were mixed.
 On the one hand, poorer urban residents are more likely to see public health improvements from better air quality, since they are more likely to live in polluted areas and work outdoors than richer urban residents.
 On the other hand, drivers of such vehicles suffered from losing their livelihoods as a result of this environmental regulation.

 Utility vehicles

 The first utility vehicle in India was manufactured by Mahindra.
-It was a copy of the original Jeep and was manufactured under licence.
+It was a copy of the original Willys Jeep and was manufactured under licence.
 The vehicle was an instant hit and made Mahindra one of the top companies in India.
 The Indian Army and police extensively use Mahindra vehicles along with Maruti Gypsys for transporting personnel and equipment.
 Tata Motors, the automobile manufacturing arm of the Tata Group, launched its first utility vehicle, the Tata Sumo, in 1994.
 The Sumo, owing to its then-modern design, captured a 31% share of the market within two years.
 The Tempo Trax from Force Motors until recently was ruling the rural areas.
 Sports utility vehicles now form a sizeable part of the passenger vehicle market.
-Models from Tata, Honda, Hyundai, Ford and other brands are available.
+Models from Tata, Honda, Hyundai, Toyota and other brands are available.